 In 1943, the name of the organization was changed to the Colorado High School Activities Association so that all interscholastic activities might come under its administration and supervision.

 The minutes of the Board meetings record vividly the gradual growth of the Association in both members and functions, until it is now in a position to play a major role in the organization, development and supervision of all the many activities carried on among high schools.

-Current Commissioner Rhonda Blanford-Green and her staff of seven administrators and nine support personnel are responsible for the day-to-day operation of the Association.
-Jim Lucas, assistant principal at Pine Creek High School, is the Association's 61st Board of Directors President.
+Current Commissioner Rhonda Blanford-Green and her staff of nine administrators and seven support personnel are responsible for the day-to-day operation of the Association.
+Troy Baker, athletic director at Buena Vista High School, is the Association's 62nd President of the Board of Directors.